imposter404/Weather_Station/README.md

 ## Features
 - **Real-time Data Monitoring**: Continuously measures and displays `Temperature`, `Humidity`, and `Heat Index`.
-- **Wi-Fi Connectivity**:

-ESP32 Sends data to a web server or here we have used Google Sheets as a database to store and retrieve historical data .
+- **Database**: `ESP32` Sends data to a web server or here we have used `Google Sheets` as a database to store and retrieve historical data .